INL Bureau · Office Profiles

 Guatemala FTO Biometrics in Federal Prisons

-An INL trusted unit enrolled incarcerated Barrio 18 and MS-13 members in the Biometrics Data Sharing Partnership in early 2026, enabling authorities to retake control over prisons and allowing U.S. law enforcement to identify FTO members.
+An INL trusted unit enrolled incarcerated Barrio 18 and MS-13 members in the Biometrics Data Sharing Partnership in early 2026, enabling authorities to reduce security gaps in prisons and allow U.S. law enforcement to identify FTO members.

 Panama Organized Crime Courts Securing Convictions